When it's warm and sunny, I'm definitely more inspired to leave the

 When it is warm and sunny, I allow myself to get "lost" in Belgium.
 It is quite a difficult feat to accomplish since Belgium is made of small villages all containing a multitude of signs pointing you to the neighboring villages as well as to the larger surrounding towns.
 Even so, I tried my best and ended up in the French-speaking section in a town called Wavre.
 Any time us Flemish-based riders want hills, we head south to the French section where the roads are more vertical.

 In many places, the paths were too narrow to fit a bike.
 And if i were able to ride in a perfectly straight line to fit, my right pedal would not have enough room to clear the curb.
-The paths circling the roundabouts were a little wider, but you must take them at low speeds in order to nail the narrow path once you've exited.
-I'd like to think that they were not intended for cyclists but they were all in the same slate red hue as the bike paths throughout the rest of Belgium.
+The paths circling the roundabouts were a little wider, but you must take them at low speeds in order to nail the narrow path once you've

 While riding through town at low speed, I was able to window shop from the comforts of my own saddle.
 The town had everything - organic food stores, lively cafes, bookstores and a bunch of clothing shops that all seem to carry the style of shirt i've been looking for - lightweight, tailored style with abbreviated sleeves and a flowy bottom.
 It would have been fun to try the clothing on, but i was in the middle of my ride.
-Also, most shop owners don't appreciate their clothes donned by customers sporting a prominent layer of street grime on their bodies, firmly glued in place using a mixture of sunscreen and sweat.
+Also, most shop owners don't appreciate their clothes donned by customers sporting a prominent layer of street grime on their bodies, firmly glued in place using a m

 By the way, my next race is this Sunday at a UCI (international) race called Roeselare.
 It is located in West Flanders, Belgium.
 I'm sooo excited!!!
 I've been wanting to race this event ever since i heard of its inception back in the winter.